 In the Planck core, the zeros for c, information, and the rate of time, along with the infinities for permittivity and permeability are likely related to Einstein’s general relativity mathematics blowing up in what has been called a singularity.
 A physical model with math that in some cases divides by zero is not good because it produces infinities that are difficult to explain.
 However, now we understand what is happening physically: it is simply a Planck core, which is the hottest, most energetic possible matter in the universe.
 Yeah, it’s a bit exotic, but it is also rather simple to imagine.
 We can abandon all those fantastic ideas of wormholes and the universe reduced to a point particle.

 Now let’s imagine a Planck particle is somehow exposed to a lower pressure region.
 What happens?
-That’s right, zing, that Planck photon is going to take off at the speed of light in that lower pressure region.
-Furthermore, the local speed of light may change rapidly as it exits the neighborhood of the Planck core and enters regions of lesser gravity.
+That’s right, zing, that Planck photon is going to take off at the local speed of light in that lower pressure region.
+Furthermore, the local speed of light may change rapidly as it exits the neighborhood of the Planck core and enters regions of cooler spacetime and lesser gravity.
 That Planck photon is also extremely reactive and will collide with other photons and react and cool.
 It’s a cauldron of reactions in the vicinity of exposed Planck plasma.

 What happens to the electrinos and positrinos in a Planck photon?
 Originally they are also “orbiting” at the local speed of light, which is zero in the Planck core.
 Let’s take another intuitive leap and guess that the orbital speed of the electrinos and positrinos is the key to quantum energy transfers.
 Perhaps the wave function of the electrinos and positrinos implements a harmonic series of energy steps and when harmonics transfer to other particles, the electrino and positrino orbital velocity drops relative to local c.
 At the same time, as the photon is reacting its way away from the Planck core, the superfluid temperature is reducing, and therefore the speed of light starts increasing.
-Clearly there is some mathematics to work out here, but hopefully you can roughly imagine this process.
+Clearly there are some mathematics to work out here, but hopefully you can roughly imagine this process.

 Is there a relationship between a photon’s translation speed (the local speed of light) and the orbital speed (magnitude of orbital velocity v) of the photon’s electrinos and positrinos?
 Even though measured observational science is both accurate and precise these days, with very small error bounds, perhaps the difference between c and v is far below the scales of measurement or analysis of current experimental science.
 There is a lot of scaling from Planck scale at up to the scale of our best measurements of the GR-QM era.
 Perhaps twenty orders of magnitude.
 An orbital speed v, very close to the translation speed of light, c, might actually appear to us to be at speed c, if the difference (c – v) is below what we can measure.
 The implication is that there may be certain formulas which use c, the speed of light, which should really be using v, the orbital speed of the particles electrinos and positrinos.
 We will examine this idea as we dive further into the mathematics of NPQG.